humbertodias/sgdk-hello-world/README.md

 # Mega-Hello-World

-A hello world applicatio for SEGA Genesis / Mega Drive.
+A "hello world" application for SEGA Genesis / Mega Drive.